kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   - E.g., I implement the various chunks of the pipeline in a library, separating functions that read / save data after a stage and then assemble the pieces into a throw-away script where I hardwire the file names and so on

+### Make filename unique

+- _Problem_
+  - We have a lot of structure / boilerplate in our project around RH hypotheses.
+    - E.g., there are corresponding files for all the RH like:
+      - `RHxyz/configs.py`
+      - `RHxyz/pipeline.py`
+  - It is not clear if it's better to make filenames completely unique by repeating the `RH`, e.g., `RH1E_configs.py`, or let the directories disambiguate.
+  - Note that we are not referring to other common files like `utils.py`, which are made unique by their position in the file system and by the automatic shortening of the imports.
+- _Decision_
+  - Invoking the principle of 'explicit is better than implicit', the proposal is to repeat the prefix.
+    - _Bad_: `RH1E/configs.py`
+    - _Good_: `RH1E/RH1E_configs.py`
+- _Rationale_
+  - Pros of the repetition (e.g., `RH1E/RH1E_configs.py`):
+    - The filename is unique so there is no dependency on where you are
+    - Since pytest requires all files to be unique, we need to repeat the prefix for the test names and the rule is "always make the names of the files unique"
+    - We are going to have lots of these files and we want to minimize the risk of making mistakes
+  - Cons of the repetition:
+    - Stuttering
+    - What happens if there are multiple nested dirs?
+Do we repeat all the prefixes?
+      - This seems to be an infrequent case

 ### Incremental behavior